Shares in Japan's Chugai surge on report of Roche buyout offer

-TOKYO Shares in Japan's Chugai Pharmaceutical Co Ltd (4519.T) jumped 15 percent on Monday on a media report that its 60-percent shareholder, Roche Holding AG ROG.VX, was in talks to buy the rest of the company for about $10 billion (6 billion pounds).
+TOKYO Shares in Japan's Chugai Pharmaceutical Co Ltd (4519.T) jumped 15 percent on Monday on a media report that its 60-percent shareholder, Roche Holding AG ROG.VX, was in talks to buy the rest of the company for about $10 billion.

 Chugai denied over the weekend that it was in talks with Roche over a buyout but investors dismissed the statement, sending the shares limit-up in early trade, to a record 4,015 yen, before closing up 15.4 percent at 3,825 yen.